The Most Gorgeous Pink Sand Beaches in the World

 Crane Beach, Barbados

-This beach was originally a harbor, but now it is home to pink-tinged sands and waves perfect for boogie boarding.
+This beach was originally a harbor, but now it is home to a pink sand beach and waves perfect for boogie boarding.
 In fact, USA Today named it the Best Caribbean Beach in 2015.
 A coral reef acts a natural barrier, making it a safe swimming area for all, and you may even see a sea turtle or two in the water during your visit.
 But beaches aren’t the only travel destinations lucky enough to don a pinkish hue.
 Check out these beautiful pink lakes around the world.